 Participants receive pre-trip orientation materials and an extensive orientation during the first week of the program, which includes:

 • Orientation on gender dynamics and what to do in case of sexual harassment or sexual assault.

 • Water and food.
 Participants have bottled or treated water available at all times.

-• Advice regarding cleanliness and other precautionary measures that can prevent illness.
+• Advice regarding cleanliness and other preventive measures that can prevent illness.

-• Orientation regarding emergency situations and nearby medical facilities.
+• Orientation regarding emergencies and nearby medical facilities.

 • A private discussion with each participant concerning pre-existing medical conditions.

-• Orientation on specific health issues and conditions in each of the sites visited during the program.
+• Orientation on specific health issues and conditions in each site visited during the program.

-The U.S. Department of State Consular Information Sheet notes that in Mexico “adequate medical care can be found in all major cities.”
-Most of the study abroad program sites are in major cities, including San Cristobal de las Casas in Chiapas and Mexico City.
-Rural areas may have less ready access to adequate medical facilities.
-Participants spend eight weeks in the indigenous community Oventic, a rural community located in the highlands of Chiapas.
+The U.S. Department of State Consular Information Sheet notes that “adequate medical care can be found in all major cities in Mexico.”
+San Cristobal de las Casas in Chiapas is one such major city.
+The indigenous community of Oventic is a rural community located in the highlands of Chiapas.
 Oventic has a free clinic that effectively treats most common illnesses and minor to moderate injuries, and the clinic’s lab also does clinical tests for common illnesses.
 Oventic is located an hour from San Cristobal de las Casas via paved roads.
-The Study Abroad program has our own transportation available 24-hours for evacuation from Oventic to San Cristobal de las Casas in emergency cases.
-Participants spend three weeks in the rural communities in Tlaxcala.
-Rural clinics are available in communities throughout the state, and all the communities are located within an hour or less of major medical centers via paved roads.
-The study abroad program has private transportation available for evacuation to Tlaxcala City in emergency cases, and Mexico City is only two hours away.
+In emergency cases, the Study Abroad program has our own transportation available 24-hours for evacuation from Oventic to San Cristobal de las Casas.

 Pre-departure health issues